iferres/pagoo/index.md

 if (!require("devtools")) install.packages("devtools")
 devtools::install_github('iferres/pagoo')
 ```
 We have tested `pagoo` in UNIX operating systems.
 However it should, we cannot warrant it fully works on Windows.
-Also, in the future we plan to put the code in CRAN and/or Bioconductor repositries.
+Also, in the future we plan to put the code in CRAN and/or Bioconductor repositories.

 ### Help